softwaremill/asamal/README.md

 #end
 ```

-The partial is used in two places now - if it is situated in teh same directory
+The partial is used in two places now - if it is situated in the same directory
 as the page, it will resolve just fine without any paths.
 If you are reusing path
 that is global (used by other controllers) you have to provide the full path.